Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 A tip to start the conversation?
 Be open about yourself and communicate honestly about your own income.

-Time and again there are studies that show that a Majority of employees never asked for a salary increase in their lives have.
+Time and again, studies show that the majority of employees have never asked for a pay rise in their lives.

-This rate is particularly high among women and, depending on the country, is around a staggering 60 - 70%.
+This rate is particularly high for women and, depending on the country, is around a shocking 60 - 70%.

 Maybe you have a particularly fair boss and he gives you inflation compensation every year without being asked and a salary increase on top.
 However, this boss probably does not exist.